NiShApOkHaReL/100DaysOfDataScience/README.md

 ## Day 19 -  Calculus for Machine Learning and Data Science

-   1. Properties of the derivative: Multiplication by scalars
+   - Properties of the derivative: Multiplication by scalars
-   2. Properties of the derivative: The sum rule
+   - Properties of the derivative: The sum rule
-   3. Properties of the derivative: The product rule
+   - Properties of the derivative: The product rule
-   4. Properties of the derivative: The chain rule
+   - Properties of the derivative: The chain rule

 ## Day 20 -  Calculus for Machine Learning and Data Science
-  -
-  -
-  -
-  -
-  -
+   - Introduction to optimization
+   - Optimization of squared loss - The one powerline problem
+   - Optimization of squared loss - The two powerline problem
+   - Optimization of squared loss - The three powerline problem
+   - Optimization of log - loss

+   - Gradients: The concept of gradients was a bit challenging but super interesting!
+I learned about tangent planes and partial derivatives, which are building blocks for understanding gradients.
+Gradients play a crucial role in finding maxima and minima points in functions, which is essential for optimization.

 ## Day 21 -  Calculus for Machine Learning and Data Science
- -
- -
- -
+   ### Lesson 1 - Gradients
+   - Optimization with gradients : An example
+   - Optimization with gradients - Analytical method

+   ### Lesson 2 - Gradient Descent
+   - Optimization using Gradient Descent in one Variable
+   - Optimization using Gradient Descent in two Variable
+   - Optimization using Gradient Descent - Least squares
+   - Optimization using Gradient Descent - Least square with multiple observations